-State-approved textbooks and additional curriculum materials are provided free of charge for each subject or class, except for dual credit courses.
+Textbooks and additional curriculum materials are provided free of charge for each subject or class, except for dual credit courses.
 Materials must be used by the students as directed by the teacher and treated with care.
 A student who is issued damaged materials should report the damage to the teacher.